 - 1. Return to floor plan view. - 2.
-Select 3D> Create Perspective View> Full Camera and create a 3D view.
+Select 3D> Create Perspective View> Full Camera in and create a 3D view.

 3. In the camera view, use the Move, Orbit and Tilt Camera tools available in the 3D menu to adjust the view to your liking.
-See "Editing 3D Views" on page 906 of the Reference Manual.
+See "Editing 3D Views" on page 918 of the Reference Manual.

 4. Select 3D> Camera View Options> Final View to redraw the view at a higher quality according to your settings in the Preferences dialog.
-See "Previews vs Final Views" on page 923 of the Reference Manual.
+See "Previews vs Final Views" on page 938 of the Reference Manual.

-5. Select File> Send to Layout to open the Send to Layout dialog.
-When perspective views are sent to layout, the options are limited because these views are sent as static images rather than dynamic views.
+5. Select File> Send to Layout !! to open the Send to Layout dialog.

-- Send to Layout Page # 2 and leave Show Layout Page checked. - 6.
+- Send to Layout Page # 2 and leave Show Layout Page checked. - Under Send Options, select Current Screen. - Under Camera View Options, select Live View and Update on Demand.
+See "Semi-Dynamic Views" on page 1244. - 6.
 Click the Select Objects button, then click on the view sent to page 2 to select it. - Notice that in the Status Bar, it is described as a Picture File Box rather than a Layout Box. - 7.
-Use the box's edit handles to resize and crop the image as needed: - Click and drag a corner Resize handle to change the size of the picture box while maintaining its aspect ratio. - Click and drag a side Reshape handle to crop the extents of the picture within the box. - For more information about editing picture boxes, see "Editing Pictures, Metafiles, and PDF Boxes" on page 1131 of the Reference Manual.
+Use the box's edit handles to resize and crop the image as needed: - Click and drag a corner Resize handle to change the size of the picture box while maintaining its aspect ratio. - Click and drag a side Reshape handle to crop the extents of the picture within the box. - For more information about editing picture boxes, see "Editing Pictures, Metafiles, and PDF Boxes" on page 1151 of the Reference Manual.

 Repeat this process for any other camera views you may want to send to layout, including views using artistic Rendering Techniques such as Watercolor.
-For more information, see "Rendering Techniques" on page 938 of the Reference Manual.
+For more information, see "Rendering Techniques" on page 953 of the Reference Manual.